the-teachingRSE-project/competencies/competencies.md

 Kay completes the Software Carpentry Instructor training and teaches basic research computing, while advising fellow students of her department on better programming (DOCBB and MOD skill).
 She also runs a seminar in the RSE Master's programme.
 She publishes a condensed version of that in JOSE[@JOSE].
-During her teaching duties, she becomes aware of a new project in her department that requires a community manager RSE and she gladly signs up to focus more on her communication skills.
+During her teaching duties, she becomes aware of a new project in her department that requires a community manager RSE, and she gladly signs up to focus more on her communication skills.
 After three years, she takes an exciting opportunity to work in another university.